SKYCNB/Sfaui-Editor/README.md

 # Repository File Overview
 If your project already integrates ImGui, simply download the Sfaui source bundle and CMake config — you do not need the modified ImGui folder provided here.
 Link against the compiled Sfaui library to finish integration.
 For DX11 or OpenGL ES rendering demo implementations, navigate to the example folder for corresponding startup samples.
-For Android projects using SDL + OpenGL ES rendering where ImGui fails to render content correctly, replace your backend files with imgui_impl_opengl.h / .cpp from the included ImGui folder.
+For Android projects using SDL + OpenGL ES rendering where ImGui fails to render content correctly, replace your backend files with imgui_impl_opengl.h / .cpp from the Sfaui folder included ImGui folder.